eonfluxor/flask/README.md

 It's simple, with  `ReactiveSubstance` classes you have the ability to make them all react to global `SubstanceMixer` events (like login/logout) while keeping the flexibility of applying more contextual transformations using Redux style "inline" transformations.

 For instance, an App `ReactiveSubstance` make sense as it would react to global events like log out or navigation.
 Also, it's a perfect candidate to be archived enabling `Substance.shouldArchive` to act as a basic an in-app data storage.
-Still, you can use this App substance in any `FlaskReactorChanges` implementation and further apply Redux style transformations in a more particular context.
+Still, you can use this App substance in any `FlaskReactor` implementation and further apply Redux style transformations in a more particular context.

 All this while the framework guarantees the unidirectional flow integrity despite mixing global `SubstanceMixer` events or local `Flask.mix` reactions.